Argentina

 Agriculture

-Agricultural emissions in Argentina were 113 MtCO2e in 2018, accounting for roughly one third of Argentina’s total emissions (excl.
-LULUCF), and 7% of total energy demand (Government of Argentina, 2022c).
-The agricultural sector is a major economic powerhouse of the country, and especially to its export market.
+The agricultural sector is a major economic powerhouse of the country, especially for its export market.
 Key commodities produced in Argentina are soybeans, wheat, maize, and cattle.
 In total, agricultural commodities represented 71% of Argentinian exports in 2020, and USD 38.6 billion in value.
+In 2022-2023 the sector was hard hit by droughts, costing the country an estimated 3% of its GDP (Reuters, 2024).

-As part of its 2022 climate strategy, the Argentinian government has set out some additional livestock-related measures.
-These include an increase in GHG-efficiency of livestock of 5% until 2030 (without a clear baseline), and the promotion of silvopastoral systems through REDD+ payments.
-However, it remains unlikely that these measures will significantly bring down livestock-related emissions (Government of Argentina, 2022g).
 A recent study analyses the potential of supply-side mitigation options to reduce emissions in the agriculture and land use sector including feed optimisation, livestock health monitoring, the use of cover crops and crop rotation, synthetic fertiliser management and the use of silvopastoral systems.
-It found that the combined technical mitigation potential for these measures was of around 28.1 MtCO2e, or around 14% below the reference scenario in 2030.
-The gap to the sectoral net zero scenario, that is, the amount that Argentina would need to further reduce to be on track to a net zero AFOLU sector was of around 103 MtCO2e in 2030 (Gonzales-Zuñiga et al., 2022).
+It found that the combined technical mitigation potential for these measures was around 28.1 MtCO2e, or around 14% below the reference scenario in 2030.
+The gap to the sectoral net zero scenario, that is the amount that Argentina would need to further reduce its emissions to be on track to a net zero AFOLU sector, was of around 103 MtCO2e in 2030 (Gonzales-Zuñiga et al., 2022).

-This shows the need for transformation in the sector: even implementing best practices and increasing the efficiency of agricultural production, the sectoral gap to a 1.5˚C -compatible emissions pathway is very large.
+This shows the need for transformation in the sector: even when implementing best practices and increasing the efficiency of agricultural production, the sectoral gap to a 1.5˚C compatible emissions pathway is very large.
 Argentina will need a deeper transformation of its wider food system if it is to keep its emissions in line with limiting warming to 1.5˚C.

 Land use & forestry